jonathandavidpollock/FireshouseSubs/readme.md

 `http://localhost:3000/api/v1/order/59af09321dfab37fa2a6a4ca`

 You can also test this using [Postman](https://www.getpostman.com/).
-Below is a example of how to delete a order in postman.
+Below is a example of how to delete a order in Postman.
 We are using the same order as the one we just created and updated.
 We pass in the order id and send the request.
-We then get a response back for the a api `OK`.
+We then get a response back from the api `OK`.
 The order has now been deleted.

 ![postman delete example](http://image.ibb.co/kOqgoa/Screen_Shot_2017_09_05_at_4_47_54_PM.png "Postman Delete Example")